Bernardsville Library Foundation

 The mission of the Bernardsville Library Foundation, a volunteer organization, is to be a source of private funding to enable the outstanding Bernardsville Public Library to continue to operate at a level of excellence without regard to variations in public funding.

 What We Do

-This year’s 2015 Home of Distinction held on Sunday, April 12, at Little Brook Farm was a huge success!
+The last Homes of Distinction event was held on Sunday, April 12, 2015 at Little Brook Farm and was a huge success!
 Special thanks to homeowners Monique and Gregg Seibert.
 More than 200 guests enjoyed a cocktail reception and special presentation on the history of the Farm by Barry Thomson.